395t/review-assignments/_summaries/lang2018pointpillars_2.md

 * Single-shot detectors regresses to 3D boxes

+PointPillars can be used with an standard 2D backbone.

 # Loss function

 The loss formulation combines the sotfmax classification loss, focal loss on object classification and localization loss.This is optimized using Adam of learning rate of $2 * 10^−4$ with a decay rate 0.8 at every 15 epoch.

 ![](lang2018pointpillars_2b.png)

+Data augmentation was crucial to achieving great performance and one of the approaches used was the random selection of ground truth samples from a lookup table.

 # Performance

-On KITTI datasets PointPillars  outperforms fusion based methods on cars and cyclists my respect to mean average precision (mAP) compared to lidar-only methods.
+On KITTI datasets PointPillars  outperforms fusion based methods recognizing cars and cyclists with respect to mean average precision (mAP) compared to lidar-only methods.

 ![](lang2018pointpillars_2c.png)

-PointPillar is faster compared to SOTA on BEV
+PointPillar showed better accuracy and speed compared to SOTA methods while varying the size of the spatial binning.

 ![](lang2018pointpillars_2d.png)

 ## TL;DR

-* PointPillars encoder is computationally efficient and performant on object detection.
+* PointPillars uses only the lidar point clouds as inputs and it is computationally efficient on object detection.

-* Data Augmentation is required for good performance
+* Data Augmentation is required for good performance.

+* PointPillars can be used with different backbones.